amazon-connect/amazon-connect-streams/Documentation.md

 ```
 Subscribe a method to be invoked whenever the contact is accepted.
 This is an event which is fired in response
 to an API call when it succeeds, and this is usually triggered by a UI interaction such as clicking an
 accept button.
-The proper response to this API is to stop playing ringtones and remove any accept UI buttons
+The proper response to this API is to stop playing ringtones and remove any Accept UI buttons
 or actions, and potentially show an "Accepting..."
 UI to the customer.

 ### `contact.onEnded()`